All Episodes

 By the way, it comes naturally.

-If you believe you are a superior person, intellectually or morally elite, and therefore well suited to order the affairs of everybody else, then a power and access to it means everything to you.
+If you believe you are a superior person, intellectually or morally elite, and therefore well-suited to order the affairs of everybody else, then a power and access to it means everything to you.

 And you'll do anything, just about anything to get there.

-So uh what he said here is people have to like you a little bit before they'll listen to you.
+So what he said here is people have to like you a little bit before they'll listen to you.

 At least they can't actively dislike you.

-Uh we're gonna have to make them like us.
+We're going to have to make them like us.

-That was Mitch Daniels.
+That was Miss Daniels.

-In fact, the whole sounds right roster from today will probably keep uh for tomorrow, plus whatever new happens.
+In fact, the whole sounds right roster from today.

 Got to take a break here, but we'll be right back.